waku-org/pm/FURPS/application/segmentation.md

 ## Supportability

-1. Nim
+1. Nim library.

 ## + (Privacy, Anonymity, Deployments)

 1. Segmentation metadata should not reveal information about the original message content
-2. Relevant for all Waku nodes
+2. Relevant for all Waku nodes.
+3. Nimble package manager is used to build.